lily-stack/Food-Culture-Database/final_report.md

 By combining geographic visualization with intelligent search, we're making it easier than ever to discover new dishes, explore culinary traditions, and connect with food cultures from every corner of the globe.

 ## Failover strategy, scaling characteristics, performance characteristics, authentication, concurrency, etc
+- Performance Characteristics
+	- Recipes are paginated, so no one query will be too expensive
+	- The primary and foreign keys are indexed, so when a query is made, the whole table doesn’t have to be searched
+- Authentication
+	- Authentication via Cognito.
+Users sign up with their email and receive a verification code via email.
+Recipes can only be created by authenticated users, and recipes can only be edited by their creator.
+- Future Thoughts
+	- In the future we can employ caching to speed up certain requests.
+For example, Rating is determined by joins on the Recipe and Rating table.
+Ratings don't always need to be up to date, so we might consider caching ratings.